EarCentric EX2 Hero

 How We Test

-The EarCentric EX2 is a budget-priced prescription behind-the-ear hearing aid released in 2021, earning a C grade with a SoundScore of 2.01 out of 5 in HearAdvisor's lab testing.
-At $218, it sits in the lowest price tier for prescription devices but ranks near the bottom of its category at #28 of 34 prescription hearing aids tested.
+The EarCentric EX2 is a budget-priced prescription hearing aid available for $218, earning a C grade with a SoundScore of 2.01/5 in our lab testing.
+This behind-the-ear device ranks #28 of 35 prescription hearing aids tested, placing it in the bottom quarter of its category.

 Lab Test Summary